CAMB-DSbD/attestablelauncher/client-sever-sockets-C/README.md

-# Clients, server and sockets
+# Clients, servers and sockets
 These programs in C are conventional client-server pairs that communicate over sockets.
 I copied, pasted and edited (added a few lines) the code.
 The original sources are acknowledged by